microsoft/PowerToys/README.md

 ### Runner

- - Fixed the issue causing users to get duplicated items for the PowerToys in the "Personalization > Taskbar" Windows Settings page.
  - Show a warning asking the user to restart the computer after updating the PowerToys version.

 ### Screen Ruler